"The curious paradox is that when I accept myself just as I am, then I can change."

 How does EMDR therapy affect the brain?

-Our brains have a natural way to recover from traumatic memories and events.
+Our brains have a natural way of recovering from traumatic memories and events.
 This process involves communication between the amygdala (the alarm signal for stressful events), the hippocampus (which assists with learning, including memories about safety and danger), and the prefrontal cortex (which analyzes and controls behavior and emotion).
-While many times traumatic experiences can be managed and resolved spontaneously, they may not be processed without help.
+While many times traumatic experiences can be managed and resolved spontaneously, they may not be processed adequately without help.

 Stress responses are part of our natural fight, flight, or freeze instincts.
 When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create an overwhelming feeling of being back in that moment, or of being “frozen in time.”
-EMDR therapy helps the brain process these memories, and allows normal healing to resume.
+EMDR therapy helps the brain process these memories, and allows natural healing to resume.
 The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.

 How is EMDR therapy different from other therapies?